gerbv/gerbv/README-release.txt

 	if *any* changes have been made to the sources for libgerbv.  src/Makefile.am has specific rules for how the versioning works.

-=)	update the NEWS file with some sort of release notes.
-	Check in changes

 =)      if there were any new developers added then update the
         ./utils/umap file.

 =)	update the ChangeLog with 'cvs2cl.pl'.
-Check in changes.
         ./utils/cvs2cl.pl -U ./utils/umap

+=)	update the NEWS file with some sort of release notes.
+        I typically try to condense what I see in ChangeLog Check in changes to  NEWS and ChangeLog

 =)	if this is a major release, then tag and branch: